-Since the Archives collection is not comprehensive, the time may come when you might need to look at material that is located elsewhere.
+Since the Archives collection is not comprehensive, the time may come when you need to look at material located elsewhere.
 In some cases, books, censuses, newspapers and other microfilms or photocopies may be obtained through interlibrary loan.
 There is a fee per interlibrary loan request, which helps pay a portion of the amount that lending libraries charge the Archives (fees may vary).
 Interlibrary loan requests within the state of Illinois are free of charge.
 Interlibrary loan request forms are located at the Archives reference desk.

 FamilySearch Affiliate Library Services